 Alessandro Gottardo aka Shout is an Italian artist, illustrator and designer.
 His very simple and surreal ‘meaning of life’ images are very carefully controlled, generally amusing, but also very poignant.
 He uses a very limited palette, flat colours and thin lines, playing with visual contrasts in size and different perspectives.

 He studied at a specialist art high school in Venice and in the Illustration department of the Istituto Europeo di Design in Milano.
 He creates visual art projects for advertising campaigns, design products and publishers in four continents.
-SHOUT images have been featured in these following prestigious annuals: Communications Arts, American Illustrators, Society of Illustrators and 3×3 Magazine
+SHOUT images have been featured in these following prestigious annuals: Communications Arts, American Illustrators, Society of Illustrators and 3×3 Magazine.

 I want to make beautiful things, even if nobody cares, as opposed to ugly things.
 That’s my intent.

 ‘’try to reach for a simple, visual phrase that tells you what the picture is all about and evokes the essence of the story”

 “making the ordinary extraordinary”

 “The nature of process, to one degree or another, involves failure.
 You have at it.
 It doesn’t work.
 You keep pushing.
 It gets better.
 But it’s not good.
 It gets worse.
 You got at it again.
 Then you desperately stab at it, believing “this isn’t going to work.”
 And it does!” by Saul Bass

 Saul Bass (1920 – 1996) was an American graphic designer and Academy Award winning filmmaker, best known for his design of motion picture title sequences, film posters, and corporate logos.
 Much of Saul Bass’s work was made in close collaboration with his wife Elaine.